 Different dialects are recorded in texts from the old Japanese era.
 You may be wondering why there are so many regional varieties in how the language is spoken.
 There are many theories about this, of which nobody is entirely certain.

 One of the main reasons historians think so many different regional dialects developed is due to the lack of transportation around the country in the past.
-People weren't easily able to meet with those from other regions, so they developed their own local way of communicating.

 The standard Japanese dialect spoken in Tokyo wasn't easily transported across the country, so the further you got from the capital, the further away the dialect was from the language spoken in the Tokyo region.
 And so the dialects of Japan were born.